-And, being WPMU DEV, we also provide an excellent premium solution for this called Branda Pro… so if you’d like to achieve everything below with a lot less effort, grab a 7-day free trial today to give her a whirl (you can even keep the plugin after the free trial ends!)
+And, being WPMU DEV, we also provide an excellent plugin solution for this called Branda… so if you’d like to achieve everything below with a lot less effort, grab the plugin from the WordPress.org repository.

 Sounds good?
 Let’s get busy.

 It’s essential to take a full backup of your site before you start modifying it.
 We recommend using free plugins such as Updraft Plus or BackWPup to do the same.
 Alternately, if you’re a WPMU DEV member, there’s nothing better than using Snapshot Pro to backup your site automatically.